-To address these limitations, we designed a set of evaluation scenarios, referred to as problems, which replicates realistic incidents within the microservice system.
+To address these limitations, we designed a set of evaluation scenarios, referred to as problems, which replicates realistic incidents within the cloud system.
 AIOPSLAB's problem pool is structured around a task-level taxonomy that categorizes tasks of different problems across the incident management lifecycle.
 Our approach ensures that evaluation scenarios go beyond simple performance or crash failures (that cannot be further analyzed or mitigated by the agents), incorporating fine-grained root causes to fully assess the diagnostic and mitigation abilities of AIOps agents.

 Implementation.
 We developed AIOPSLAB, an innovative framework for building AgentOps benchmarks to evaluate LLM-based AIOps agents.
-AIOPSLAB utilizes two microservice applications from DeathStarBench (Gan et al., 2019) as testbeds, along with their workload gen-An extensible fault library, integrated with ChaosMesh (ChaosMesh Authors, 2022), enables diverse fault injections into the system.
+AIOPSLAB supports multiple diverse cloud environments as testbeds, including microservice-based applications from DeathStarBench (Gan et al., 2019) and OpenTelemetry (Community, 2025), along with their workload generators.
+An extensible fault library, which includes ChaosMesh (ChaosMesh Authors, 2022) as one of its components, enables diverse fault injections into the system.
 A telemetry observer, incorporating Prometheus (Prometheus Authors, 2024) for metrics, Jaeger (Jaeger Authors, 2024) for tracing, and Filebeat (Elasticsearch, 2024b) and Logstash (Elasticsearch, 2024a) for logging, supports on-disk storage of telemetry data, facilitating evaluations of both traditional AIOps algorithms and agentic solutions.
 We also integrate Helm and Kubernetes APIs into the AIOPSLAB's orchestrator implementation.

-To demonstrate the application of our framework in evaluating LLM-based agents as the benchmark, we use AIOP-SLAB to create 48 problems as evaluation scenarios covering different types of AIOps tasks, and register four agents from different types on those problems.
-The agent registration is lightweight, with less than a hundred lines of code to implement.
+To demonstrate the application of our framework in evaluating LLM-based agents as the benchmark, we use AIOP-SLAB to create 100 problems as evaluation scenarios covering different types of operation tasks, and register four agents for them.
+The agent registration is lightweight, with 41-60 lines of code to implement.
 Our evaluation process reveals distinct challenges agents face across tasks.